cytopia/ansible-debian/README.md

 If you are running a different OS and still want to provision your system with Ansible, have a look at the following projects:

 * **[ansible-ubuntu](https://github.com/Benoth/ansible-ubuntu)**

+## Contributing

+Please feel free to contribute and add new roles as desired.
+When doing so have a look at **[CONTRIBUTING.md](CONTRIBUTING.md)** for required best-practices.

 ## License